The City by the Bay, Paris of the West

-So we are in our last city on this tour across the USA coast to coast, San Francisco.
-And also at the time of writing this guide, September 2012, the farthest to the west I have ever been in the world!
-And the very first time by the Pacific Ocean.
-A must visit in the USA is this beautifully elegant city, with plenty of things to do and see.
+Here we are, at our last city on this tour across the USA coast to coast, San Francisco.
+And also at the time of writing this guide, September 2012, the farthest to the west I have ever been in the world and the very first time by the Pacific Ocean.
+One of the must visit places in the USA, beautifully elegant city with plenty of things to do and see.
 Don’t underestimate the time you will need here as it happened to us.
 Even with a rental car as we had, the time played against us the three days and a bit of the 4th we spent here.
 It was just too short.
 Basically, calculate that distances although not too big as some other cities, it takes really ages to reach from one place to another, specially if you count with public transportation.
 The whole of the city is up and down the hills.
 And if you plan to walk around you should better rethink about it and plan again something involving transportation.
 You can get exhausted of going up and down the hills, especially during the summer months.
 Quite a radical chance from Las Vegas where we came from our previous destination.

-And what can be more “real” than taking the cable cars!
+However, what could be more authentic than taking the cable cars!
 This is one of the wonders of the city.
 Currently 3 lines remain, and talks are for the recreation and reopening of some more.
 100 years ago there were many more lines, physically all over the city.
 The downside of them are the super long waiting queues.
 You can easily be waiting for 2 hours at the beginning of the Powell-Hyde line on Fisherman’s Wharf.
 Therefore plan with time, and don’t get frustrated.
 The wait will pay off!

-- Golden Gate Bridge Perhaps the most recognisable bridge in the world is this Art Deco masterpiece.
+- Golden Gate Bridge Perhaps the most recognisable bridge in the world, an art-deco masterpiece from the 1930s.
 The best way to reach it is by car, but you will get to see it from many parts of the city like the many hills, or from Alcatraz.

 - Palace of Fine Arts Located on the east side of Golden Gate and on direction towards the wharfs.
 The peaceful park is a great sight together with the beautiful museum.